Unusual city tours in Berlin: Experience the real Berlin!

 Since this tour is by bike, you will find out way more about the history of the Wall than you could possibly on foot.
-After all, the wall went through the entire city after all.
+After all, the wall went through the entire city.

 So if you want to visualize what life – and tragically death as well – was like between East and West for almost 40 years, we absolutely recommend this Berlin city tour.

-Rental bikes are of course included, there will be a discount for bringing your own bike.
+Rental bikes are of course included, but you get a discount for bringing your own bike.

-The small city tour “Wild Kreuzberg” is a relaxed yet vivid tour by foot through Kreuzberg, which takes about 3 hours.
-The tour does purposely not guide you through the fancy parts of Kreuzberg, but through the underground Kreuzberg, multicultural and lively.
+The city tour “Wild Kreuzberg” is a relaxed yet vivid tour on foot through Kreuzberg, which takes about 3 hours.
+On purpose, this tour does not take you through the fancy parts of Kreuzberg, but through the multicultural and lively underground Kreuzberg.

-The walk goes from the Kottbusser Tor through the popular streets and places of the cult district, along huge, world famous street art, the coolest bars and clubs and the most famous cultural spots, such as the Markthalle Neun or Künstlerhaus Bethanien, an international cultural centre with exhibitions spaces and workspaces for professional artists.
+The walking tour starts at Kottbusser Tor and takes you through the most popular streets and places of the cult district.
+You will pass world-famous street art, the coolest bars and clubs and the most famous cultural hotspots, such as the foodmarket at Markthalle Neun or Künstlerhaus Bethanien, an international cultural centre with exhibitions spaces and workspaces for professional artists.

-The tour ends at the Islamic culture house at the infamous Görlitz park.
+The tour ends at the Islamic House of Culture by the infamous Görlitzer park.

 If you’re early you can choose which Trabi you want.
-There can be up to four persons in the car and you can hear the comments on the sights live on the radio.
+Up to four people are allowed in the car and you will hear a live commentary on the sights via radio.